 According to The Pew Forum, the past 40 years have seen a dramatic and steady weakening of Americans’ ties to organized religion.
 How are America’s religious spaces adapting and what are the implications for our local communities?
 In God’s House explores the sacred spaces of the rustbelt city of Utica, New York, once a thriving port on the Erie Canal and now a key refugee relocation center.
 In the midst of changing demographics, the buildings of bygone eras continue to be adapted by the current users that embody them.
 This 50-minute documentary examines how religious groups have and have not changed, and reveals a resiliency across religious communities and a surprising flexibility with regard to the nature of each group’s notion of “sacred” space.
 Christians, Muslims, Jews, and Buddhists have worked with each other in the transformation of spaces, and this ability to adapt in the face of significant adversity ties together these diverse groups, and seems to stand as a hallmark essential for their survival.

-Robert Knight is Assistant Professor of Art at Hamilton College in Clinton, NY.
+Robert Knight is Associate Professor of Art at Hamilton College in Clinton, NY.

-S. Brent Plate is Visiting Associate Professor of Religious Studies at Hamilton College.
+S. Brent Plate is Professor of Religious Studies by Special Appointment at Hamilton College.

 Recent & Upcoming Screenings:

 Mohawk Valley Community College, Utica, NY - October 20, 2015

 VIVA International Film Festival, Sarajevo, Bosnia and Herzegovnia - May 28-31, 2015

 Munson Williams Proctor Art Museum, Utica, NY - May 10, 2015